'It wasn't done': Cricket great Jeremy Coney fires up over shambolic Black Caps

 "[It was just] eight days in-between the end of their last one (series) and then starting at Perth, a different time zone, a day-night game.

-"They didn't played a day/night game [before the first test].
+"They didn't play a day/night game [before the first test].
 They didn't use those eight days to the best of their own advantage."

 Coney was quick to highlight the side's lack of warm-up games and local knowledge of grounds, believing it hindered any chance the Black Caps had of success.